markusressel/TutorialTooltip/README.md

 ## Customization

-The first example will show a default ```TutorialTooltipIndicator``` and default ```TutorialTooltipMessage``` so you can test things without getting to much into the details.
+The first example will show a default `TutorialTooltipIndicator` and default `TutorialTooltipMessage` so you can test things without getting to much into the details.
 Of course this small example is not enough for everyday usage, so let's start with some more advanced ones and increase complexity down the road.

 FYI: In it's current state you can only create and customize TutorialTooltips in code.
 Styling via theme attributes or xml views may be added at a later stage.

 ### Message

 ##### Basic
 ---

-The ```TutorialTooltip``` library allows you to customize the message in a fast and easy way using the builder pattern (again).
-To customize the look of the message use something like this in your ```TutorialTooltipBuilder```:
+The `TutorialTooltip` library allows you to customize the message using the `MessageConfiguration`.
+To customize the look of the message use something like this in your `TutorialTooltipBuilder`:

 ```kotlin
 messageConfiguration = MessageConfiguration(